honmanyau/study-notes/README.md

 # Study Notes

-> Notes made to help with understanding and memorising computer science and development fundamentals.
+> Notes made to help myself (and maybe you) understanding and memorising computer science and web development fundamentals.

 ## Table of Contents